StefanPlizga/lumt/docs/Documentation.md

 | ServerFqdn | Same FQDN as used for the New-CsTrustedApplicationPool cmdlet
 | PortNumber | Any non-used port number above 1024, for instance 12345

-* Enable Lync Server Topology with:
+* Enable Skype for Business Server 2015 Topology with:
 `Enable-CsTopology`

-Then, Lync Server 2013 binaries must be installed on the server by using the Lync Server 2013 Deployment Wizard.
+Then, Skype for Business Server 2015 binaries must be installed on the server by using the Skype for Business Server 2015 Deployment Wizard.
 The following steps must be performed:
-* Install or Update Lync Server System
+* Install or Update Skype for Business Server 2015
 * Install Local Configuration Store
 * Request, Install or Assign Certificates
 * Start Services